christophvoe/Influence-of-Spectators-on-the-Home-advantage-in-professional-european-football/README.md

 DATA ARCHIVE
 ---
-Influence-of-Spectators-on-the-Home-advantage-in-professional-european-football
+The influence of Spectator Attendance in professional European Football leagues on the Home field advantage
 ===

-The influence of Spectator Attendance in professional European Football leagues on the Home field advantage.
-Exact replication and extension of the original study.
+This repo features the exact replication of Wunderlich et al. (2021) a proposed extension of the replicated study, an exploratory approach to also work with the data, a way to retrieve and organize the data and a visualisation in form of a shiny app.

 ---
-This repository contains all necessary files to replicate the original study by Wunderlich et al. (2021) and also the extension provided in this study.
 For a visualization of this effect visit the following website: https://christophvoeltzke.shinyapps.io/shiny_app/
 ---

 | Files/Folders                 | Description   |